 Think about the steps you can take to ensure that the renovated space is as accessible as the rest of the home.
 If you’re turning the basement into bedrooms for your growing family, converting the basement into a walkout basement gives the kids access to the yard without making them have to stomp through the house to get there.
 Conversely, don’t expect anyone to willingly move into new basement bedrooms, though, if you’ve kept the same rickety stairs, allowed half the space to remain filled with neglected stored items and it is a long walk to the nearest bathroom.

 Need a Paint Job?
-Find out what makes Master Painting different.
+Find out what makes About Painting different.

 Going DIY Instead of with a Pro

 There are some home renovations you can do yourself.
 Painting the walls, clearing out the clutter, steam cleaning the carpets, scrubbing those dark smudges off the floor, replacing cracking doors, caulking the windows and many other small tasks are suitable for DIY enthusiasts.
 However, there are many tasks that are a mistake to try to take on yourself unless you’re a licensed professional.
 Never try to install new HVAC equipment, rewire a room, replace plumbing or do masonry work unless you’re already an expert.